Self-induced transparency and optical transients in atomic vapors: Mathematical framework

 As long as homogeneous broadening can be neglected, these propagation equations admit stationary solutions depending on $z$ and $t$ only through the combination $t - z/v$, where $v$ is a certain velocity.
-Of particular interest for the present work are dnoidal wave solutions described by Jacobian elliptic functions --- i.e., solutions for which
+Of particular interest here are dnoidal wave solutions described by Jacobian elliptic functions --- i.e., solutions for which \cite{Crisp1969,Eberly1969,warning}

 and

 for a constant elliptic modulus $k$ ($0 < k \leq 1$).
 These solutions depend on $z$ and $t$ through the variable $\eta$ defined by the equation

 with